noahpolimon/reiter/README.md

 }.call
 ```

 Zig does not (and i think most likely will not) support closures.
+In the case it does in the future, this library will
+be updated to align with it.

 ## Examples